ajax4sec/DomTreSat/README.md

 DomTreSat (DTS) is a static analysis system that takes source code as input and automatically produces path satisfiability reports for paths gathered from a created Dominator Tree structure.
 It obtains maximal code coverage with minimal human intervention.
 DomTreSat creates a dominator tree of user-controlled variables, then outputs constraints and operations placed on their values to be fed to a satisfiability solver.
 This generates potential points of interest in the program for vulnerability discovery.

 ## Primary Motivation
 The main use of this tool is determine reachability of controllable input to a target in the program, as well as what this input needs to be to get there.
 The target is automatically set to be the most dominated path of the tree.
-This helps an auditor identify a path to vulnerable code through a series of checks like so:
+This helps an auditor identify a path to vulnerable code through a series of checks like the diagram below.
+In programs like these, it is the most-dominated path that we want to buid and analyze the Use-Define Chain for.

 ```
      INPUT